zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-As I explained earlier, those kinds of comments in this code would have detracted from the lesson of the chapter, which was how and why to break large functions into smaller classes containing smaller functions, and not to understand Knuth's ancient prime generator algorithm.
+As I explained earlier, those kinds of comments in this code would have detracted from the lesson of the chapter, which was how and why to break large methods into smaller classes containing smaller methods, and not to understand Knuth's ancient prime generator algorithm.

 ## John's Rewrite of PrimeGenerator